-If we ask this question on a conceptual level seeking to identify a physical system as a possessor of 'phenomenal qualities' of consciousness, we face an immediate difficulty.
+If we ask this question on a conceptual level, seeking to identify a physical system as a possessor of 'phenomenal qualities' of consciousness, we face an immediate difficulty.
 The difficulty arises from multiple perspectives.
-First, causal function in nature does not include reality of phenomenal quale or corporal senses.
+First, causal function in nature does not include the reality of phenomenal quale or corporal senses.
 Second, even from the natural information processing point of view, a represented semantics does not entail any conscious perception.
-Instead, a part of the structured information arising from second order causal dependence carries the semantics of the represented self as the bearer of the characteristic qualities that we have come to associate with consciousness.
-That is, there is a reference to an object within the semantic structure, which includes a persistent dynamic model of the body as the bearer of the senses and the experience and controller of actions.
-The semantic structure entails a perspective that is always centered at this object (as in Fig.5) forming an identity between the body, the experiences, the memories, and the control of action.
+Instead, a part of the structured information arising from second-order causal dependence carries the semantics of the self as the bearer of the characteristic qualities that we have come to associate with consciousness.
+That is, there is a reference to an object within the semantic structure, which includes a persistent dynamic model of the body as the bearer of the senses and the experiencer and controller of actions.
+The semantic structure entails a perspective that is always centered at this object (as in Fig.5), forming an identity between the body, the experiences, the memories, and the control of action.

-It implies that even the perception of color, taste, smell, pain, pleasure, and emotions, are represented semantic values in relation to the represented self having causal function as shown above.
+It implies that even the perception of color, taste, smell, pain, pleasure, and emotions are constructed semantic values in relation to the constructed self having causal function as shown above.
 That is, the semantics of perceptions are inextricably bound to that of the perceiver.
-It may be noted that the question, "How is the computed semantics accompanied by a conscious sense?", creates a blind spot for thinkers from examining how the semantics itself posits the represented self as the owner of the senses.
-Third, information arising from causal correlation is associated with a state of a system rather than with the system itself, and a system's state has a definite functional reality upon observation, for the qualities observed depends on what the observing system is sensitive to.
+It may be noted that the question, "How is the computed semantics accompanied by a conscious sense?", creates a blind spot for thinkers from examining how the reality of structured semantics itself expresses the semantics of self as undergoing the semantics of senses.
+One must not lose sight of the facts that semantics arise from natural causal correlation, semantics capture the qualitative character as well, and the semantics of senses is a perspective from the semantics of self.
+Third, semantics arising from causal correlation is associated with a state of a system rather than with the system itself, and a system's state has a definite functional reality upon observation, for the qualities observed depend on what the observing system is sensitive to.
 Though the active state of a neuron is uniquely discrete, yet the information is not attributable to the neuron itself, for its function is limited to the time of activity.
-Every time a neuron loses its active state it loses its association with exclusive semantic value, yet we continue to relate the identity of the neuron as before.
-There is no surprise then that during sleep or anesthesia consciousness ceases, even though the system remains the same.
-Hence a physical system cannot be said to be conscious in a fundamental sense of the causal function.
-It is worthy of recall that as observed in phantom limb experiments [92][93], the semantics of senses are attributed even to the missing limbs or to the out of body images [94].
-Therefore, one may continue to express, "I am conscious", but the correctness of the expression lies in the understanding that this attribution to the'self' is a semantic value represented by a definite state of a group of neurons causally in control of action at the moment.
-The integrated identity among the unified system and the observer, actor, and the controller elements is observed as a datum leading to the abstraction of causal inference (Eqn.7) of ownership of the senses and consciousness by the unified system.
-Yet such unification is seen divided in pathological conditions, where the represented self disowns parts or whole of the unified system [95].
+Every time a neuron loses its active state, it loses its association with exclusive semantic value, yet we continue to relate the identity of the neuron as before.
+There is no surprise then that during sleep or anesthesia, consciousness ceases, even though the system remains the same.
+Hence, a physical system cannot be said to be conscious in a fundamental sense of the causal function.
+It is worthy of recall that, as observed in phantom limb experiments[92][93], the semantics of senses are attributed even to the missing limbs or to the out-of-body images[94].
+Therefore, one may continue to express, "I am conscious," but the correctness of the expression lies in the understanding that this attribution to the 'self' is a semantic value of correlation of a definite state of a group of neurons causally in control of action at the moment.
+The integrated identity among the unified system and the observer, actor, and controller elements is observed as a datum leading to the abstraction of causal inference (Eqn.7) of ownership of the senses and consciousness by the unified system.
+Yet such unification is seen divided in pathological conditions, where the constructed self disowns parts or the whole of the unified system.